Pipeline ’Chess Master’ Cuts Third Deal Since 2011 for Su

-Energy Transfer Partners LP (ETP) Chief Executive Officer Kelcy Warren flew to Philadelphia near the end of February to discuss a pipeline project with his counterpart at Sunoco Inc. (SUN) Before the talks were over, he’d decided to buy the whole company for $5.3 billion.
+Energy Transfer Partners LP (ETP:US) Chief Executive Officer Kelcy Warren flew to Philadelphia near the end of February to discuss a pipeline project with his counterpart at Sunoco Inc. (SUN:US) Before the talks were over, he’d decided to buy the whole company for $5.3 billion.

 Warren’s agreement to purchase Sunoco is the third time he’s swept up a rival pipeline operator in the past 13 months, paying a total $12.6 billion in cash and shares.
 Each deal has been calculated to expand Dallas-based Energy Transfer’s footprint and business mix, transforming it from a regional natural-gas pipeline operator to a national shipper of gas, crude and refined fuels.

 The transactions show Warren’s willingness to move quickly to seize opportunities, said Chris Eades, a fund manager at Legg Mason Inc.’s ClearBridge Advisors LLC in New York.

 “I don’t think there’s anyone out there who would doubt his eagerness to do transformational deals, or his vision,” Eades said yesterday in an interview.

 Energy Transfer (ETE:US) and its affiliate, Regency Energy Partners LP (RGP:US), agreed to buy LDH Energy Asset Holding LLC for $1.93 billion in March 2011.
 Last summer, Energy Transfer’s parent company, Energy Transfer Equity LP, prevailed in a bidding war against rival Williams Cos.
 (WMB:US) to buy Southern Union Co. for $5.4 billion.
 That transaction closed in March.

 “Southern Union had just barely finished, and they’re off on another one,” Eades said.